security-patched/localtunnel/README.md

 Great for working with browser testing tools like browserling or external api callback services like twilio which require a public url for callbacks.

+## Patched

+This is a security patched verison of the [localtunnel](https://www.npmjs.com/package/localtunnel) package.
+The purpose of this package is to allow the continued use of `localtunnel` but not be exposed to known/reported security vulnerabilities as reported by tools such as GitHub's dependabot.
+As such we will not be adding new features or capabilities and keeping any changes as minimal as possible.
+Our preference would be that the owners of the `localtunnel` package recommence maintenance.

 ## Quickstart

 ```